Jack Garrity

-John Paul "Jack" Garrity (April 1, 1926 – August 31, 2015) was an American ice hockey player.
+John Paul Garrity (April 1, 1926 – August 31, 2015) was an American ice hockey player.
 Garrity was a member of the American 1948 Winter Olympics team.
 He was inducted into the United States Hockey Hall of Fame in 1986.

 Career

 Jack Garrity was one of Massachusetts' most outstanding hockey players in high school, college, the Olympics and at the senior hockey level.
 Jack skated on greater Boston rinks for over 60 years and in addition to his playing, coached high school hockey for 10 years, refereed high school and NCAA college games for 20 years and taught at hockey camps until he was 70.
 He also designed and published one of America's first hockey scorebooks, which was widely used by local schools during the 1950s and 1960s.

 With his older brother Bill, Jack started his hockey career in Medford playing on the ponds with Jack, Bill and Joe Riley.
 He then starred at Medford High School, where he led the Mustangs to two GBI Hockey League and Massachusetts High School Hockey State Championship titles in the Boston Garden in 1943 and 1944.
 At Medford, Jack was the captain, high scorer, All League, and All Scholastic.

 After graduating from high school, Jack joined the Army Air Corps and then returned to the rink after WW II ended.
-He first played for the Needham Rockets and then was selected as one of just three non-college players, along with Jack Kirrane, to play for the 1948 Olympic Team, which narrowly missed the Bronze medal in Saint Moritz, Switzerland.
+He first played for the Needham Rockets and then was selected as one of just three non-college players, along with Jack Kirrane, to play for the 1948 Olympic Team, which narrowly missed the bronze medal in Saint Moritz, Switzerland.

 Following the Olympics, he entered Boston University in 1949, where he proceeded to smash the BU hockey and NCAA record books, while graduating from the four-year program in only 3 years.
 As freshmen were not permitted to play on the varsity at that time, Jack only played two seasons of varsity hockey at BU.
 However, during his sophomore year Jack broke the NCAA single season scoring record with 51 goals and 33 assists for 84 points, as he led BU to the NCAA final before bowing to Colorado College.
 The next year, he co-captained BU and recorded 57 points on the way to another NCAA Final Four, but the team lost out in the semi-finals to Michigan.
 In each of his two years on the BU varsity he earned 1st Team All American honors, as well as 1st Team NCAA Hockey Tournament awards.